St. Vincent is the largest island in the island nation of St. Vincent and the Grenadines, part of the Caribbean Lesser Antilles.

 AMERICAN MEDICAL STUDENTS ASSOCIATION (AMSA)

-The American Medical Students Association (AMSA) is a student-governed, national organization committed to representing the concerns of physicians-in-training.
+The American Medical Students Association (AMSA) is the oldest and largest independent association of physicians-in-training in the United States.
+The AMSA is a student-governed, national organization committed to representing the concerns of physicians-in-training.

 STUDENT HOUSING ON ST. VINCENT